publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptA/m__us_usc_t21_s801.md

  __Substance Abuse Coverage Study__

     [Pub.
-L. 99–570, title VI, § 6005][/us/pl/99/570/s6005], Oct.
+L. 99–570, title VI][/us/pl/99/570/tVI], § 6005, Oct.
 27, 1986, [100 Stat.
 3207–160][/us/stat/100/3207-160], as amended by [Pub.
-L. 100–690, title II, § 2058(c)][/us/pl/100/690/s2058/c], Nov.
+L. 100–690, title II][/us/pl/100/690/tII], § 2058(c), Nov.
 18, 1988, [102 Stat.
 4214][/us/stat/102/4214], directed Secretary of Health and Human Services to contract with Institute of Medicine of National Academy of Sciences to conduct a study of extent to which cost of drug abuse treatment is covered by private insurance, public programs, and other sources of payment, and adequacy of such coverage for the rehabilitation of drug abusers, and not later than 18 months after execution of such contract to transmit to Congress a report of results of study, including recommendations of means to meet the needs identified in such study.

  __Health Insurance Coverage for Drug and Alcohol Treatment__

 [Pub.
-L. 99–570, title VI, § 6006][/us/pl/99/570/s6006], Oct.
+L. 99–570, title VI][/us/pl/99/570/tVI], § 6006, Oct.
 27, 1986, [100 Stat.
 3207–160][/us/stat/100/3207-160], provided that:

 >     “(a)  __Findings__  __.—__